 Non-denominational Calvinist churches

 Non-denominational churches are increasing in number.
 Most of them are Protestant, evangelical, and conservative theologically.
 Some non-denominational churches are Calvinist and others are Arminian.
+(Also see How to Choose a Church Denomination)

 What does non-denominational mean?
 “Non-denominational” means the church doesn’t associate with a denomination but is independent and conducts its own operational, staffing, and financial affairs.
-Non-denominational churches often reflect the theological convictions of its founding pastor, some of whom are Calvinists.
+Non-denominational churches often reflect the theological convictions of their founding pastor, some of whom are Calvinists.

 Non-denominational churches tend to operate with a congregational form of church government.
 Because non-denominational churches are independent, they have no regional presbyter or missionary.
+(Also see Do All Christian Denominations Baptize?)

 Other non-denominational churches stress that people are free to be Calvinist, Arminian, or something else and still be a member in good standing in the church.
+(Also see The Largest Denominations in America: The Top 100)

 What does Calvinism teach?